tier4/awkernel/mdbook/src/internal/PCIe.md

 ### check_function

-The PCIe bus is actually scanned and its configuration information is stored in the `PCIeTree` in [`check_function`:awkernel/awkernel_drivers/src/pcie.rs](https://github.com/tier4/awkernel/blob/main/awkernel_drivers/src/pcie.rs) as follows.
+Retrieve PCIe bus information and store it in the PCIeTree structure.

 ```rust
 fn check_function<F>(